 Note: Because of a change Gmail made to its security settings you need to enable access for less secure apps to use SMTP details when sending through Gmail.

-This completes our overview of adding the SFTP destination.
 If you have any questions or comments feel free to send us a message at email@example.com or leave us a comment below.